scylladb/scylladb/docs/cql/dml/batch.rst

 ``UNLOGGED`` batches
 ~~~~~~~~~~~~~~~~~~~~

-By default, Scylla uses a batch log to ensure all operations in a batch eventually complete or none will (note,
+By default, ScyllaDB uses a batch log to ensure all operations in a batch eventually complete or none will (note,
 however, that operations are only isolated within a single partition).

 There is a performance penalty for batch atomicity when a batch spans multiple partitions.
 If you do not want to incur
-this penalty, you can tell Scylla to skip the batchlog with the ``UNLOGGED`` option.
+this penalty, you can tell ScyllaDB to skip the batchlog with the ``UNLOGGED`` option.
 If the ``UNLOGGED`` option is
 used, a failed batch might leave the batch only partly applied.

 ``COUNTER`` batches
 ~~~~~~~~~~~~~~~~~~~

 Use the ``COUNTER`` option for batched counter updates.
-Unlike other updates in Scylla, counter updates are not idempotent.
+Unlike other updates in ScyllaDB, counter updates are not idempotent.

 :doc:`Apache Cassandra Query Language (CQL) Reference </cql/index>`